ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Discussion

 \citet{roberto2024} analyzed the 3\,mm continuum emission and \hfoa recombination line data for the full ALMA-IMF sample, finding that an increase in emission is mostly seen in evolved regions where OB associations exist.
 All of these studies, along with the effect of temperature on the critical density of the \nthp molecule (ranging from 6.1\,$\times$\,10$^4$\,cm$^{-3}$ at 10\,K to 2.0\,$\times$\,10$^4$\,cm$^{-3}$ at 100\,K), suggest a close relationship between the decrease in \nthp and the evolutionary stages of the protocluster.
 The critical density indicates the conditions under which \nthp becomes an effective tracer, thus linking its observed decrease to changes in the protocluster condition.

-In G012, the 1.3\,mm continuum emission is concentrated at the center of the region and to the north of the R2 filament.
+In G012, the 1.3\,mm continuum emission is concentrated at the center of the region and to the north of the R2 filament (see Fig.\,\ref{fig:SPITZER_N2H+filaments}, right panel).
 Moreover, the 3\,mm continuum exhibits high-flux intensity distributions appearing as bubbles in the protocluster center \citep{continuum}, similar to the \hfoa distribution (bottom-left panel of Fig.~\ref{fig:TRACERS}).
+In addition, we note a decrease in the \nthp relative abundance distribution in regions near to \hfoa bubbles and ionizing emision from hot cores, highlighting the impact of feedback mechanisis in the distribution and abundance of the dense gas traced by \nthp.
 Given the high concentrations of \hfoa and \ceto in the center of G012, it is likely that the central \hh regions are heating the gas in the protocluster and destroying the \nthp molecule through interactions with free electrons \citep{vigren2012} and with the CO molecule \citep{bergin1997,caselli2002b,caselli2012}.